Constant Velocity (CV) Joints

 Question - I started to hear/feel a moaning sound that seemed to come from the left rear.
 Was almost indescernable at first but is louder now.
 If you turn the steering wheel slightly left, it goes away - slightly right - it gets louder.
 It's accompanied by a high frequency vibe - feels like putting your hand on a running electrical device.
 Have I got a LR wheel bearing going bad?
 CV joint?

+The wheel bearings are also greae filled.
 The outer bearing is a roller bearing, and the inner one is a ball bearing, which takes most of the side load when turning.

 I haven't had to remove the CV joints on my '68 Bug yet, so my direct knowledge of the disassembly is sketchy, but I know that the inner (ball) race needs a tube of the right dia to use as a drift to tap the outer race out of the housing (towards the centreline of the car) from the outer side of the car.
 It's held in place with a large circlip.
 There are tube spacers between the two bearings.
 When removing the pieces, take careful note of which way they are mounted, as several components must go back with the same orientation they came out.